cybertec-postgresql/pgwatch/docs/docker_installation.md

 Following images are regularly pushed to [Docked Hub](https://hub.docker.com/u/cybertec):

-*cybertec/pgwatch3-demo*
+*cybertec/pgwatch-demo*

-The original pgwatch3 “batteries-included” image with PostgreSQL measurements storage.
+The original pgwatch “batteries-included” image with PostgreSQL measurements storage.
 Just insert connect infos to your database via the admin Web UI (or directly into the Config DB) and then turn to the pre-defined Grafana dashboards to analyze DB health and performance.

-*cybertec/pgwatch3*
+*cybertec/pgwatch*

 A light-weight image containing only the metrics collection daemon / agent, that can be integrated into the monitoring setup over